thinktandem/tandem/README.md

 ### Developing

-You can easily get the site running locally.
+You can easily get relevant web properties eg the docs and website running locally.

 ```bash
 # Clone this repo